renovate-bot/NeXTLinux-_-gosbomx/DEVELOPING.md

 - `cli`: located with in `test/cli`, these are tests that test the correctness of application behavior from a snapshot build.
-This should be used in cases where a unit or integration test will not do or if you are looking for in-depth testing of code in the `cmd/` package (such as testing the proper behavior of application configuration, CLI switches, and glue code before syft library calls).
+This should be used in cases where a unit or integration test will not do or if you are looking for in-depth testing of code in the `cmd/` package (such as testing the proper behavior of application configuration, CLI switches, and glue code before gosbom library calls).

 - `acceptance`: located within `test/compare` and `test/install`, these are smoke-like tests that ensure that application
   packaging and installation works as expected.
 For example, during release we provide RPM packages as a download artifact.
-We also have an accompanying RPM acceptance test that installs the RPM from a snapshot build and ensures the output of a syft invocation matches canned expected output.
+We also have an accompanying RPM acceptance test that installs the RPM from a snapshot build and ensures the output of a gosbom invocation matches canned expected output.
 New acceptance tests should be added for each release artifact and architecture supported (when possible).

 ### Data diversity and freshness assertions